-The city or village council is the elected governing body of the community.
-As the local legislative body, only the city or village council has the authority to formally adopt a zoning ordinance and amendments to the text and zoning map.
+The township board of trustees is the legislative or governing body of the township.
+All the members, including the supervisor, are elected by the citizens.
+As the local legislative body, only the township board has the authority to formally adopt a zoning ordnance and amendments to the text and zoning map.

-When municipal zoning is first contemplated, the legislative body under Act 207 of 1921, as amended, may create a city or village zoning commission pursuant to Section 4(2) of the City-Village Zoning Act, or if a planning commission already exists, they must be appointed to fulfill this responsibility.
-The statute also authorizes the legislative body to act as a zoning commission if no planning commission exists.
-However, the city or village charter may specify that only a planning commission may carry out these responsibilities.
-The planning/zoning commission researches, studies, and proposes a draft ordinance according to a plan (usually a master plan or comprehensive plan), for consideration by the city or village council.
-The process of developing the ordinance, holding the required public hearing, and resolving initial public concerns is carried out by the planning commission before the city or village council formally receives the proposed ordinance.
+When township zoning is first contemplated, the township board, under Act 168 of 1959, may create a zoning board pursuant to Section 4 of the Township Rural Zoning Act, or may transfer this responsibility to the planning commission.
+This body researches, studies, and proposes a draft ordinance according to a plan, for consideration by the township board.
+The process of developing the ordinance, holding the required public hearing, having the draft ordinance reviewed by the county, and resolving initial public concerns is generally carried out before the township board formally receives the proposed ordinance.